Tacoma, Washington: Hooverville

 At the intersection of Dock Street EXD and East D Street in the train yard, a shanty town became the solution to the growing scar of the depression.
 Tacoma's Hooverville grew in 1924 as the homeless community settled on the waterfront.
+In 1927, Tacoma's Hooverville was coined "Hollywood" due to the type of crimes at the camp.
 The population boomed in November 1930 through early 1931 as families from the neighboring McKinley and Hilltop areas were evicted.

 Collecting scraps of metal and wood from local lumber stores and recycling centers, families began building shanties (shacks) for shelter.
-Alcoholism and suicide became a common event in the Hooverville that eventually led to its nickname of "Hollywood on the Tide Flats", because of the Hollywood-style crimes and events taking place in the camp.
+By 1934, alcoholism and suicide were a common event in the Hooverville that eventually led to its nickname of "Hollywood on the Tide Flats", because of the Hollywood-style crimes and events taking place in the camp.

-In 1956, the last occupant of "Hollywood" was evicted and the police used fire to level the grounds and make room for industrial growth.

 In 1935, Tacoma received national attention when George Weyerhaeuser, the nine-year-old son of prominent lumber industry executive J.P.
 Weyerhaeuser, was kidnapped while walking home from school.
 FBI agents from Portland handled the case, in which a ransom of $200,000 secured the release of the victim.
 Four persons were apprehended and convicted; the last to be released was paroled from McNeil Island in 1963.
 George Weyerhaeuser went on to become chairman of the board of the Weyerhaeuser Company.

-Post-WWII
+In 1940, after eviction notices failed, the police department attempted to burn down Hooverville.
+In 1956, the last occupant of "Hollywood" was evicted and the police used fire to level the grounds and make room for industrial growth.

+Postwar era

 In 1951, an investigation by a state legislative committee revealed widespread corruption in Tacoma's government, which had been organized commission-style since 1910.
 Voters approved a mayor and city-manager system in 1952.

 Tacoma was featured prominently in the garage rock sound of the mid-1960s with bands including The Wailers and The Sonics.
 The surf rock band The Ventures were also from Tacoma.

 Downtown Tacoma experienced a long decline through the mid-20th century.
 Harold Moss, later the city's mayor, characterized late-1970s Tacoma as looking "bombed out" like "downtown Beirut" (a reference to the Lebanese Civil War that occurred at that time); "Streets were abandoned, storefronts were abandoned and City Hall was the headstone and Union Station the footstone" on the grave of downtown.

 The first local referendums in the U.S. on computerized voting occurred in Tacoma in 1982 and 1987.
 On both occasions, voters rejected the computer voting systems that local officials sought to purchase.
 The campaigns, organized by Eleanora Ballasiotes, a conservative Republican, focused on the vulnerabilities of computers to fraud.

-In 1998, Tacoma installed a high-speed fiber optic network throughout the community.
+In 1998, Tacoma installed Click!
+Network, a high-speed fiber optic network throughout the community.
 The municipally owned power company, Tacoma Power, wired the city.
+In response, the State of Washington passed RCW 54.16.330 in 2000, effectively preventing further research and development of Click!
+Network until its repeal in 2021 during the COVID-19 pandemic, a period of over 20 years.